kamax-matrix/mxisd/docs/getting-started.md

 See the [Latest release](https://github.com/kamax-io/mxisd/releases/latest) for links to each.

 ## Configure
-**NOTE**: please view the install instruction for your platform, as this step might be optional/handled for you.
+**NOTE**: please view the install instruction for your platform, as this step might be optional or already handled for you.

 Create/edit a minimal configuration (see installer doc for the location):
 ```
-matrix.domain: 'MyMatrixDomain.org'
+matrix.domain: 'example.org'
 key.path: '/path/to/signing.key.file'
 storage.provider.sqlite.database: '/path/to/mxisd.db'
 ```
 - `matrix.domain` should be set to your Homeserver domain
 - `key.path` will store the signing keys, which must be kept safe!
+If the file does not exist, keys will be generated for you.
 - `storage.provider.sqlite.database` is the location of the SQLite Database file which will hold state (invites, etc.)

 If your HS/mxisd hostname is not the same as your Matrix domain, configure `server.name`.